pingel-org/axle/axle-docs/src/main/mdoc/tutorial/MeanAveragePrecisionAtK.md

----
-layout: page
-title: Mean Average Precision at K
+# Mean Average Precision at K
-permalink: /tutorial/map_at_k/
----

 See the page on [mean average precision](https://www.kaggle.com/wiki/MeanAveragePrecision) at Kaggle